MyTrickcode/BGMI_news_web_page/README.md

 # BGMI_news_web_page
 This is the web-page created using bootstrap for BGMI new letter.
+IN this web page i have create a besic web-page layout.
+In which i add navigation bar, carosoul, cards and footer. and in images i have used in link from several site.
+You can just copy the code from here to use and if you want to improve your coding besics. try to do yourself. there is file named BGMI_news_web_page open that file the code for web-page is in that file.